 If he behaves this way around a specific path on your walk or before certain activities, you get to decide whether teaching him to get over those fears is worth it.

 If you love German Shepherds and have their classic look in mind, you might be worried about adopting a puppy and realizing that his ears aren’t pointy.
-Soon you will find yourself asking, “why does my German Shepherd have floppy ears?”
+Soon, you will ask, “Why does my German Shepherd have floppy ears?”

 German Shepherds may have floppy ears because the ligaments in their ears aren’t strong enough to make them stand up.
 The cartilage in puppies’ ears is still delicate, causing them to be floppy, but when puppies are about 5 months old and have finished teething, their ears should stand up.